angoca/db2unit/doc/development.md

 The parameters could be:
   * `i` : to install the test.
   * `x` : to execute the test.

 An example is:

-    # Example to run test in Linux / UNIX.
     . ./test mySuite i x

 This installs and executes the `mySuite` tests suite.